Pull request workflows through GitHub

 Although you can perform these operations using Git commands from your terminal, you can also perform the actions through the browser interface.
 This might be helpful if you have less technical people making edits to your content.

 To make edits in a separate branch on GitHub:

 Pretend you’re a SME reviewer.
-Go to the same GitHub repo you created in an earlier tutorial (or create a new branch by selecting the branch drop-down menu and typing a new branch name, such as “sme-review.”
+Go to the same GitHub repo you created in an earlier tutorial (or create a new repo).
+Create a new branch by selecting the branch drop-down menu and typing a new branch name, such as “sme-review.”
 Then press your Enter key.

 When you create a new branch, the content from the master (or whatever branch you’re currently viewing) is copied over into the new branch.
 The branch is like doing a “Save as” with an existing document.

 Click a file, and then click the pencil icon (“Edit this file”) to edit the file.

 Make some changes to the content, and then scroll down and click Commit Changes.
 Explain the reason for the changes and commit the changes to your sme review branch by clicking Commit Changes.

 Reviewers could continue making edits this way until they have finished reviewing all of the documentation.
 All of the changes are made on a branch, not the master.

 Now that the review process is complete, it’s time to merge the branch into the master.
 You merge the branch into the master through a pull request.
 Any “collaborator” on the team with write access can initiate and complete the pull request.
-You can add collaborators through Settings.
+You can add collaborators through Settings > Collaborators.